 Prior to this role, Andy owned and managed an MRO which supported major and regional airlines and previously served as an aircraft maintenance technician for several cargo and passenger air carriers.

-An FAA licensed mechanic since 1989, Andy continues to support many individual and organizational initiatives which seek to develop a strong pipeline of inspired and knowledgeable aircraft maintenance professionals.
+An FAA licensed mechanic since 1989, Andy supports many individual and organizational initiatives to develop and support inspired and knowledgeable aircraft maintenance professionals.

 Vice President, Maintenance Operations, Southwest Airlines